 We not only talk about why eating protein is so vital, but also dispelling common myths that people might say about eating “too much” protein.

-I enjoyed this interview as I know that when I did my first low carb high fat experiment and lost so much weight that unfortunately I would have lost muscle too as I didn’t eat enough protein.
+I enjoyed this interview as I know that when I did my first low carb high fat experiment and lost so much weight that, unfortunately, I would have most likely lost muscle too as I didn’t eat enough protein.

 Special thanks to Stuart for joining me on the show.